 When meeting with prospective clients, we often tell business owners to “clean it up.”
 Clean up the inside and outside of your business.
 Most importantly, make sure your financials are clean.
 A trustworthy financial statement can be more important for a sale than anything the owner can do or promise.
 If you don’t have a system in place for bookkeeping, get one.

-There’s no question that running the day-to-day operations of a business and spending time putting out daily fires can mean owners very easily let the financial management practices slide.
+Running the day-to-day operations of a business and putting out daily fires can be overwhelming.
+As a result, owners often let financial management practices slide.
 Almost everybody does it at some point, but it’s not something an owner should allow to become a habit.

 There are four major potential deal killers, with regard to financials, when selling your business: